fbpx

 Safe co-sleeping and breastfeeding

 So today, we will talk about co-sleeping and bed-sharing.
 This is a surprisingly controversial topic in Western culture, both for families and the scientific community, despite the fact that major health organizations such as WHO and UNICEF recommend and promote the benefits of co-sleeping.
-In addition, they help to maintain breastfeeding because it allows mothers to rest more and maintain their milk production thanks to nighttime feedings.

 Are there different ways of co-sleeping and bed-sharing?

-The option of attaching a bed or cot to your mattress (with the correct safety measures) is an intermediate option that many families choose, especially in the first few weeks.
+Attaching a bed or cot to your mattress (with the correct safety measures) is an intermediate option that many families choose, especially in the first few weeks.

 There is a lot of debate, discussion, and contradictions among the scientific community about this stage.
 The evidence is not clear.
 Some studies point to more risk, while others point to information bias and systematic errors in previous evidence.

-There is no clear evidence.
-But they all agree that from 0 to 3 months, co-sleeping with a side sleeping crib is safe and beneficial.
+There is no clear evidence, but they all agree that co-sleeping with a side sleeping crib from 0 to 3 months is safe and beneficial.

 Daddy wants to sleep with the baby; is it safe?